-Several other researchers have examined factors that promote stability of the financial system and confirmed that liquidity plays an important role, an issue which was under the spotlight during the 2008 financial crisis.
-Banks create liquidity on their balance sheet by transforming illiquid assets (e.g., bank loans) into cash and other liquid assets as part of their overall strategy to manage liquidity risk (Berger and Bouwman, 2009).
-Hence, maintaining the right amount of liquidity is essential to achieve stability, for loans do not have to be liquidated to overcome cash shortages.
-Furthermore, Gatev and Strahan (2006) and Gatev et al. (2009), among others, have shown that deposit withdrawals and commitment drawdowns are negatively related to market stress.
+Several other researchers have examined factors that promote stability of the financial system and confirmed that liquidity plays an important role: an issue which was under the spotlight during the 2008 financial crisis.
+In order to manage liquidity risk, bank managers generate liquidity on their balance sheet by converting illiquid assets (e.g., bank loans) into liquid assets (e.g., cash and securities) (Berger and Bouwman, 2009).
+Hence, maintaining the right amount of liquidity is essential to achieve stability so that loans need not be liquidated to overcome cash shortages.
+Gatev and Strahan (2006) and Gatev et al. (2009), among others, have shown that deposit withdrawals and commitment drawdowns are negatively related to market stress.
+Acharya and Naqvi (2012) developed a theoretical model to show the positive linkages between abundant liquidity and bank managers' risk-taking behaviours.
 In addition to liquidity, researchers have used non-performing loans (NPLs) as a separate indicator to monitor stability of banks.
-NPLs capture the asset quality of banks: higher NPLs flag that banks are taking on riskier assets.
-To that end, most studies that examined the relation between the macroeconomic environment and loan quality have generally found a significant negative relationship between economic conditions and NPLs (e.g., Louzis et al., 2012; Klein, 2013).
+NPLs capture the asset quality of banks: higher NPLs indicate that banks are holding riskier assets.
+To that end, most studies that examined the relation between the macroeconomic environment and credit risk have generally found economic conditions negatively affect NPLs (e.g., Louzis et al., 2012; Klein, 2013).
 It is interesting to note that higher management quality can reduce problem loans, as shown in Berger and DeYoung (1997) and Louzis et al. (2012).

-In what follows, we provide empirical evidence that uncertainty adversely affects the financial system.
-In doing so, we examine several aspects of the financial system rather than just one to develop an understanding on the whole system, and show that these effects are economically significant on all facets.
+In what follows, we provide empirical evidence that uncertainty adversely affects several facets of the financial system.
+In doing so, we examine three aspects of the financial system rather than just one to develop an understanding of uncertainty effects on the whole system, and show that these effects are economically significant on all dimensions.